Search for gravitational-wave bursts in the third Advanced LIGO-Virgo run with coherent WaveBurst enhanced by Machine Learning: Results

 \textbf{Detection range}.
 As mentioned in Sec.\ref{sec:metric}, in the case of CCSNe models the detection efficiency can be reported as a function of luminosity distance according to Eqn.~\eqref{eqn:dist}.
 Figure~\ref{fig:eff} shows examples for three CCSN models.
 The distances at 50\% detection efficiencies are typically around 1\,kpc.
 Similarly to the improvements in the detectable $h_\mathrm{rss50}$, ML-enhanced cWB allows for an average increase in the detection distance.
 Moreover, the enhanced algorithm significantly increases the number of detected signals at closer distances.

 \textbf{Sensitivity volume}.
-Figure~\ref{fig:O3_GainVolume} presents a volumetric benchmark for ad-hoc and astrophysical waveforms, based on eq.\ref{eq:vol}.
+Figure~\ref{fig:O3_GainVolume} presents a volumetric benchmark for ad-hoc and astrophysical waveforms, based on Eqn.~\eqref{eq:vol}.
 This benchmark is a proxy for the expected detection rate in case of sources uniformly distributed in volume and with a detection range within small cosmological redshifts.
-The sensitivity volume is mainly determined by the detection efficiency curve $\epsilon (h_\mathrm{rss})$ in the lower $h_\mathrm{rss}$ range, typically well below $h_\mathrm{rss50}$.
-Concerning ad-hoc waveforms, the sensitivity volume shows an improvement with respect to the standard search, with the volume ratio $ \mathcal{V}_{XGB}/ \mathcal{V}_{STD}$ between $1.2 - 1.5$ for WNBs, $1.3 - 2.1$ for SGs and $2.3 - 4.5$ for GAs.
-The sensitivity volume is calculated using a detection efficiency $\epsilon(h_\mathrm{rss})$ that is found from an injection analysis and a formula is fitted to the data points.
-Most of our volumes are calculated using a fitted formula.
-However, because the calculations depend highly on the detection of weak events and the fit can artificially increase this number, some volumes can be higher than expected.
-Therefore, we use directly the data points for GAs and CS $f_\mathrm{cutoff}=50\,\mathrm{Hz}$.
+The sensitivity volume is mainly determined by the detection efficiency $\epsilon (h_\mathrm{rss})$ in the lower $h_\mathrm{rss}$ range, typically well below $h_\mathrm{rss50}$.
+This benchmark is estimated using Eqn.\ref{eq:vol} by fitting $\epsilon(h_\mathrm{rss})$ over a measured grid of $h_\mathrm{rss}$ values.
+In a few cases, namely the GA waveforms and the CS $f_\mathrm{cutoff}=50\,\mathrm{Hz}$, the fits fail and Eqn.\ref{eq:vol} is estimated directly from the data points.
+Results in Fig.~\ref{fig:O3_GainVolume} assume a standard siren model with equal strength across all tested signal models to highlight dependencies on the signal morphology.
+We do not report sensitivity volumes for CCSNs since each model requires a specific emission strength and current detection ranges are not compatible with the assumption of uniform distribution in volume.

-ML-enhanced search increases the sensitivity volume also for the tested astrophysical waveforms, namely between $1.2 - 2.7$ for RDs and $1.2 - 2.4$ for CCSNe, except for Rad+18 s25 ($0.8$).
-The most substantial improvements, $2.4 - 27$, occur for CSs, indicating that the ML-enhanced search greatly improved its discriminating power against blip glitches.
-However, the resulting sensitive volume for CSs remains comparatively much lower than that of all other tested morphologies at equal values of $h_\mathrm{rss} (r)$.
+The sensitivity volume shows a systematic improvement with respect to the standard search, with the volume ratio $ \mathcal{V}_{XGB}/ \mathcal{V}_{STD}$ ranging between $1.2 - 1.5$ for WNBs, $1.3 - 2.1$ for SGs and $1.2 - 2.7$ for RDs.
+Here too, the most substantial improvements are achieved for GAs, $2.3 - 4.5$, and CSs, $2.4 - 27$, confirming that the ML-enhanced search greatly improves its discriminating power against blip glitches and allows to achieve more homogeneous performances across tested signals.
+The depletion of CSs' results compared to other signals is mostly due to the fact that only a fraction of their injected amplitudes (10\%) falls inside the analyzed frequency band.